ocupop/hawaiitax/src/_staff/jumari-teodosio.md

 ---
 layout: staff
 name: Jumari Teodosio
-job_title: Tax Accountant
+job_title: Tax Accountant II
 bio_html: >-
   <p><strong>Hometown: </strong>Pearl City,
-  Hawaii</p><p><strong>Education:</strong> University of Hawaii - West Oahu, BA in Accounting</p><p><strong>Experience: </strong>Prior to joining the HiAccounting team, Jumari&rsquo;s first experience in tax was through the VITA program at Leeward Community College.
+  Hawaii</p><p><strong>Education:</strong> University of Hawaii - West Oahu, BA in Accounting</p><p><strong>Experience: </strong>Prior to joining the HiAccounting team, Jumari’s first experience in tax was through the VITA program at Leeward Community College.
 Through VITA, Jumari was given the opportunity as a volunteer tax preparer to complete hands-on work, such as interviewing clients and completing federal and state individual returns.
 He